BTG Begbies Traynor

 The probable course of events is described below:

-• The winding up petition is advertised in the London Gazette
+• The winding up petition is advertised in the Gazette

-• Because banks check the Gazette for notice of insolvent companies, your business bank accounts will be frozen
+• As banks check the Gazette for notice of insolvent companies, your business bank accounts will be frozen

 • Other creditors may hear about the company’s financial position, and begin their own legal action

-• After a period of seven days, the court can issue a winding up order which sets in motion the liquidation of company assets in order to meet creditor demands
+• Following the winding up petition, the court can issue a winding up order which sets in motion the compulsory liquidation of company assets in order to meet creditor demands

 ‘Setting aside’ a Statutory Demand means having it cancelled by the court.
 Several elements of the demand need to be carefully checked, including the legitimacy of the specified debt – whether it is correct in full or only in part, and if the required legal procedures have been followed by the sender.